 Does it work?

-The initial meeting will allow the therapist to decide if they can help you to decide if you want to work with them.
-Often whether or not counselling works depends on a number of individual factors, such as, how well you and your therapist relate to one another, and your readiness to engage in the process.
+Whether or not counselling works depends on a number of individual factors, such as, how well you and your therapist relate to one another, and your readiness to engage in the process.
 Success of therapy is also dependent on your goal and expectations of the process.

 Group vs individual therapy

 You may see a therapist for one-on-one therapy or join a group where there will be other students and one or more therapist(s).
-Group therapy, although not suitable for everyone, is a space where common psychological issues such as personal growth, self empowerment and development can be worked with in a group context.
+Group therapy is a space where common psychological issues such as personal growth, self-empowerment and development can be worked within a group context.
 The duration of a group session can range from 45 minutes to 1 and a half hours and sessions are held on a weekly basis.

 How do I arrange for counselling?